North of England Hard Court Championships

 The North of England Hard Court Championships and later known as the Wilson North of England Hard Court Tennis Championships for sponsorship reasons was a combined men's and women's clay court tennis tournament established in 1913 and ran until 1988.

 History

 The North of England Hard Court Championships was a combined men's and women's clay court tennis tournament first established in 1913 at the Yorkshire Lawn Tennis Club.
 Scarborough, Yorkshire, England.
 In 1956 the tournament changed location to the Argyle Lawn Tennis Club, Southport, England for the duration of its run until 1988.

-In 1941 the Argyle Lawn Tennis Club established the Southport Easter Open tournament, and from 1956 that tourment was incorporated jointly with the North of England Hard Court Championships.
+In 1941 the Argyle Lawn Tennis Club established the Southport Easter Open tournament, and from 1956 that tournament was incorporated jointly with the North of England Hard Court Championships.
 From 1981 to 1984 the championships were sponsored by the paint company 'Weatherall' and was known as the Weatherall North of England Hard Court Championships.
-In 1985 the company Wilson Sporting Goods took over sponsorship of the event and was known as Wilson North of England Hard Court Tennis Championships until 1988 then was discontinued.
+In 1985 the company Wilson Sporting Goods took over sponsorship of the event and was known as the Wilson North of England Hard Court Tennis Championships until 1988 then was discontinued.